AzureAD/azure-activedirectory-library-for-objc/README.md

 1. Clone the repository to your machine
 2. Build the library
 3. Add the ADALiOS library to your project
-4. Add ADALiOSFramework to “Target Dependences” build phase of your application
+4. Add the storyboards from the ADALiOSBundle to your project resources
-5. Add ADALiOSBundle.bundle to “Copy Bundle Resources” build phase of your application
-6. Add libADALiOS to “Link With Libraries” phase.
+5. Add libADALiOS to “Link With Libraries” phase.

 ## Usage